 Presented by the Stanford Program in Law, Science and Technology, it’s Center for E-Commerce, and the San Francisco Bay Area Chapter of the Association of Corporate Counsel (ACC).

-The Stanford Ecommerce Best Practices Conference is the premier educational event for in-house counsel and practitioners who work in or for Internet, e-commerce, mobile, social networking and cloud companies.
+The Stanford Digital Economy Best Practices Conference is the premier educational event for in-house counsel and practitioners who work in or for Internet, e-commerce, mobile, social networking and cloud companies.
 Leading experts from industry, legal practice and academia will address current issues facing the industry and offer practical solutions for dealing with the many legal uncertainties that arise when doing business online.
 The program will feature a roundtable of general counsel from leading e-commerce companies.

 CALIFORNIA LEGAL EDUCATION CREDIT: The State Bar of California has approved this program for MCLE credit.
 Certification from other states may be sought; however, approved hours may vary.
 Contact your local bar for more information.